The 5 Most Common Jewelry Repairs

 • To minimize snagging, put your jewelry on only after you have done your hair and gotten dressed.

-How to Tell You Need Prong Repair
+How To Tell You Need Prong Repair

+Prongs that go un-repaired, unfortunately, often lead to lost or damaged stones.
 One of the most common symptoms that you need prong repair is snags on your clothing.
 Closely examining your jewelry, you may notice prongs that are elevated above others, bent out of position, or thinning and no longer rounded.
 If the damage to your prongs is significant, you may even notice one or more are missing.

-Methods of Prong Repair
+Methods Of Prong Repair

 Depending on the wear and damage to your prong, your jeweler may repair it by merely pushing the prong back into place so that your stone is once again secure.
 This is not a repair to be completed at home or by an inexperienced jewelry repair service, however.
 The pressure on your stone must walk a fine line to be secure without causing damage.